-Gains or losses arising from changes in the fair values of investment properties are included in the statement of profit or loss in the year in which they arise.
+Gains or losses arising from changes in the fair values of investment properties are included in profit or loss in the period in which they arise.

 Any gains or losses on the retirement or disposal of an investment property are recognised in the statement of profit or loss in the year of the retirement or disposal.